 Can Parrots Die of Loneliness?

-- Hiding from humans
+- Hiding and avoidance.

 How Loneliness Shortens A Parrot’s Life

-During cellular metabolism, the body produces free radicals.
-These are unpaired molecules.
-An excess of free radicals causes oxidative stress.
+The body produces free radicals during cellular metabolism, which causes oxidative stress.
 This deteriorates the cells in an organism’s body, including telomeres.

-Lack of Companionship Makes Parrots Age Faster
+Parrots Age Faster

 How Much Attention Do Parrots Need?

-How Long Can You Leave a Parrot Alone?
+How Long Can You Leave A Parrot Alone?

 Can You Leave A Parrot Alone While On Vacation?